DrMarkusVoss/pumla/arch/pumla_architecture.md

     of PlantUML description, but it is a very general "re-use" problem.
 So if I will address that problem, I will setup a separate project for that.

 ## Context
+Re-use of model elements that are described using PlantUML.

+See the following image to get an idea of the big picture:

 ![](./01_context/pumla_context.png)